yogeshdarji99/mesos/docs/external-containerizer.md

 First some abbreviations used throughout this document:

-EC = ExternalContainerizer = part of mesos that provides an API for containerizing via external plugin executables.
+EC = external containerizer = part of mesos that provides an API for containerizing via external plugin executables.
-ECP = ExternalContainerizer = external plugin executable implementing the actual containerizing.
+ECP = external containerizer program = external plugin executable implementing the actual containerizing.

 # General Overview